Ph-ill/Digestarr/README.md

 - **Messaging:** Notifications are delivered via Telegram and WhatsApp (using ChatMeBot).
 - **Modules:** The digest is composed of multiple modules:
   - **Media Content:** Retrieves data from Sonarr and Radarr.
-  - **Weather Forecast:** Fetches the day’s weather using the Open-Meteo API.
+  - **Weather Forecast:** Fetches the day’s weather using the Open‑Meteo API.
   - **Message of the Day:** Displays a custom message if configured.
-  - **AI Enhancements:** Optionally adds emoji enhancements to media titles.
+  - **News & Headlines:** Pulls a brief headline for one category each using NewsAPI.
+  - **Crypto/Stock Tickers:** Fetches current prices and 24‑hour changes for user‑specified crypto or stock tickers (using CoinGecko for crypto and Yahoo’s unofficial API for stocks).
 - **Logging:** Console logs provide insight into scheduler initialization and job execution for troubleshooting.

 ---